deanmlittle/chadbuffer/Readme.md

 ## Testing

-The ChadBuffer program includes a suite of tests to ensure the correctness of the buffer operations.
+The `chadbuffer` program includes a suite of tests to ensure the correctness of the buffer operations.
 To run the tests:

 ```bash
 yarn test